 It’s no doubt that hashtags lead the way to a greater audience.
 Careful, though, using too many can cause your account to appear to as spam.
 It’s best to use between 4-10 tags per post.
 Additionally, they should be chosen according to your overall content, as well as to the specific image being posted.
 If your image depicts a house, you would definitely not want to use a hashtag like the “sandwich”.
 When you use irrelevant hashtags, your account is more susceptible to receiving spam bot follows.
 These follow will initially bring your follower count up but will cause your overall activity to dwindle, seeing as the accounts will never actually interact with your posts.

 - Interact With Your Followers

 Just as nobody likes a celebrity who has their head in the clouds, nobody likes an account who believes themselves to be too good to respond and give thanks to their followers.
 It’s imperative to interact with your followers in some way, whether it be by reacting to their comments, responding to a few direct messages, or even following some people back here and there.
 Make sure you are mostly interacting with accounts in your niche or target market and post relevant comments beyond emojis.

-Following relevant accounts not only allows further insight into your community, but also allows you to interact with people that may potentially help your account grow.
-Mutuals, or people that follow one another, often times shout each other out using @ mentions.
+Following relevant accounts not only allows further insight into your community but also allows you to interact with people that may potentially help your account grow.
+Mutuals, or people that follow one another, oftentimes shout each other out using @ mentions.
 Users are likely to follow other accounts similar to the ones that they already do.
 Additionally, following accounts similar to yours fills your feed with alike content, these posts may even inspire your own.
 Think of what service additional related services or products users might need with yours.
-For instance, a real estate agency should consider following home renovation or interior design accounts.
+For instance, a real estate agent should consider the following a home renovation or interior design accounts.